OpenVidu/openvidu-pro-clustering/README_Ansible.md

 ## Troubleshooting

 If you get stuck deploying this playbooks remember we're here to help you.
-So please, when you open a new issue provide the full Ansible output log and, if you were able to deploy OpenVidu Server, please provide also the content of files:
+So please, when you open a new issue provide the full Ansible output log and, if you were able to deploy OpenVidu Server, please provide also the log from the server:

-- /var/log/cloud-init-output.log
-- /var/log/supervisor/openvidu-server-stdout---supervisor-XXXX.log

-XXXX means random characters.
+`sudo journalctl -u openvidu`

+this content could be big.
+Check if you can spot any failure to help us to help you.